- Why prepping has been (mostly) underground until now

 Interpersonal connections are extremely (even irrationally) important to the way our brains work.
 We think and act differently around the people we feel connected to.
 It even affects things like lawsuits in medical malpractice – studies show that whether someone will sue their doctor has almost nothing to do with the quality of their doctor, but is mostly about how poor their bedside manner was.

-Which all leads to our rule of thumb: Share your prepping with your inner circle of friends, family, and neighbors – but hide it from strangers and the public.
+All of this leads to our rule of thumb: share your prepping with your inner circle of friends, family, and neighbors – but hide it from strangers and the public.

 3 reasons why you should share your prepping:

 1. You directly benefit from having more people around you who are ready for a crisis

 If your neighbors have small children, would you turn them away if they came knocking, hungry and asking for food?
 What if it was a random family desperate for your help?

 These are extremely difficult choices.
 While it’s valuable to think about what you’d do in that situation, you can take steps to avoid the problem by encouraging people around you to have their own supplies and plans.